Echandler123/PFT-Terminal/README.md

-*Not a real financial application
+*Not a real application, though fully functional as intended.
+More or less just practice.

 Personal Finance Tracker
 A full-stack C++ project with a basic front end that runs locally and lets users add, view, and manage income/expense transactions with persistent storage.